CJcool06/SafeTrade/README.md

 # SafeTrade

-SafeTrade's primary purpose is to reduce the risk associated with trading your Pokemon, Items, and Money with randoms over the internet without sacrificing convenience.
+SafeTrade's primary purpose is to reduce the risk associated with trading your Pokemon, Items, and Money with randoms over the internet.

 ## Features

-* Pause and exit the trade.
-This means you can start a trade, pause, get some items from a chest, and resume the trade
+* Pause and continue trades whenever you like
-* Supports large trades
+* Helpful for large trades
-* Simple to use GUI
 * Trade Pokemon directly from your PC
-* A trade overview to ensure both people are happy with the trade
+* A confirmation page to prevent scamming
-* Offline storage in-case something goes wrong.
-Simply reconnect with space in your inv/PC to get the items/pokemon
+* Trade overviews in chat
+* Offline Storage
-* Pokemon will evolve through trades as they would in a trade machine (haunter, etc)
+* Pokemon will evolve through trades as they would in a trade machine
 * Trade with anyone, anywhere.
-* Detailed logs
+* Detailed trade logs
-* Staff can monitor a trade
+* Staff can watch other players' trades
+* An API